-1. By way of derogation from Article 15, any competent national authority may authorise, on a duly justified request, the making available or putting into service within the territory of the Member State concerned, of a specific safety component for lifts which has been designated as crisis-relevant good and for which the conformity assessment procedures requiring mandatory involvement of a notified body referred to in that Article have not been carried out by a notified body but for which the compliance with all the applicable essential health and safety requirements has been demonstrated in accordance with procedures referred to in that authorisation.
+1. By way of derogation from Article 15, any competent national authority may authorise, on a duly justified request, the making available the placing on the market or putting into service within the territory of the Member State concerned, of a specific safety component for lifts which has been designated as crisis-relevant good and for which the conformity assessment procedures requiring mandatory involvement of a notified body referred to in that Article have not been carried out by a notified body but for which the compliance with all the applicable essential health and safety requirements has been demonstrated in accordance with procedures referred to in that authorisation.

 - 2. By way of derogation from Article 16, any competent national authority may authorise, on a duly justified request, the placing on the market or putting into service within the territory of the Member State concerned, of a specific lift which has been designated as crisis-relevant good and for which the third-party conformity assessment procedures requiring mandatory involvement of a notified body referred to in that Article have not been carried out by a notified body but for which the compliance with all the applicable essential health and safety requirements has been demonstrated in accordance with the procedures referred to in that authorisation. - 2a.
 The Member State shall immediately inform the Commission and the other Member States of any authorisation granted in accordance with paragraphs 1 or 2.
-Unless the requirements set in the authorisation do not ensure conformity with the applicable essential health and safety requirements laid down in this Directive, the Commission shall without delay but not earlier than 5 days after receiving the information, adopt an implementing act extending for a limited period of time the validity of the authorisation granted by a Member State in accordance with paragraph 2 to the territory of the Union and set the conditions under which the lifts or the safety components for lifts may be placed on the market or put into service.
+Unless the requirements set in the authorisation do not ensure conformity with the applicable essential health and safety requirements laid down in this Directive, the Commission shall without delay but not earlier than 5 days after receiving the information, adopt an implementing act extending for a limited period of time the validity of the authorisation granted by a Member State in accordance with paragraph 2 to the territory of the Union and set the conditions under which the lifts or the safety components for lifts may be placed on the market.
+When preparing the draft implementing act, the Commission may request national market surveillance authorities to provide relevant information or comments regarding the technical assessment that served as the basis for the authorisation referred to in paragraph 1.
+The implementing act shall be adopted in accordance with the examination procedure referred to in Article 42(3).

-The lifts or the safety components for lifts subject to the extension of validity referred to in the first subparagraph shall bear the information that it is placed on the market as a "crisis-relevant good".
+The lifts or the safety components for lifts subject to the extension of validity referred to in the first subparagraph shall bear the information that they are placed on the market as "crisis-relevant goods".
 The implementing act referred to in the first subparagraph shall specify the modalities of that information.
 That information, as well as any labelling, shall be clear, understandable and intelligible and, where relevant, in a language which can be easily understood by consumers and other endusers, as determined by the Member State concerned.